Student Rights and Grievances

 - ADMINISTRATOR ACTIONS

 The Dean of Student Services will obtain information relating to the charge from the student and other persons.
-The Dean of Student Services will notify each party regarding any of the following actions:
+The Dean of Student Services will notify each party in writing regarding any of the following actions:

 - Dismiss the grievance for lack of merit.